Mudasir123r2/Instagram-DBMS-Project/README.md

 10. Post_tags: Maps posts to their associated tags.

+11. Hashtags: Stores information about hashtags associated with posts.

 Constraints

 - The post_type column in the Post table is constrained to accept only values 'Image' or 'Video'.